The EU agreed to be net-zero by 2050.

 Where can I find the data?

 Raw data: For our detailed visualisations of each sector and country, we used the raw data that can be downloaded from the European Environment Agency's (EEA) e-Reporting platform for environmental and climate data reporting (folder: "1a1b5a5b").
+Only Romania did not provide any data, the data for the overview diagram of Romania originates from the gapfilled EEA Data hub dataset.

 The EEA provides an overview website for the emissions data.